 This is probably the biggest moment in your career to date.
 What do you think is the trait that got you here today?

 I would say that the feeling that I could always be doing more and persistence are the two traits.
 Say you know someone, and you want to be more like them.
 Very few people actually take the effort to reach out to that person; not pester them, but reach out.
-I've had people do that to me and now they're some of my closest friends and trusted colleagues.
+I've had people do that to me, and now they're some of my closest friends and trusted colleagues.

 The best way to find out how to accomplish something is from someone who's already achieved it.
 Most people are willing to share, but nobody thinks to ask.
-When a magician asks, I'll tell them what worked, what didn't work, and I try to inspire them.
+When a magician asks, I'll tell them what worked and what didn't, and I try to inspire them.
 What I tell them is, to me, obvious, but it's only obvious because I went down those roads that were dead ends and came back.
 I've learned from experience.
 A lot of my successes are because of past failures.
 Everyone is still learning.
 No matter how successful you are, there's always someone more successful than you at the same thing.

 Is there anything business leaders can learn from the art of magic and the principles and regimens that you practice?